Introductory Rites Liturgy of the Eucharist Communion Rite Concluding Rite

 Option B:

-P. The grace and peace of God our Father and the Lord Jesus Christ be with you.
+P. The grace and peace of God our Father and the Lord Jesus Christ be

 A. Blessed be God, the Father of our Lord Jesus Christ.